balena-io/debugging-masterclass/README.md

 (If you deleted all the images, this will first download the Supervisor image again before restarting it).
-At this point, the Supervisor will start up as if the device has just been provisioned (though it will already be registered), and the application will be freshly downloaded (if the images were removed) before starting the service containers.
+At this point, the Supervisor will start up as if the device has just been provisioned (though it will already be registered), and the release will be freshly downloaded (if the images were removed) before starting the service containers.